bwvoss/failure-patterns-essay/README.md

 ## Error Handling the Sane Way With The Supervisor Pattern

 _The Supervisor Pattern is a programming pattern where you organize behavior into cohesive, scoped units of work and put error handling and logging in a single place for that unit.
 This pattern is inspired by Erlang's approach to handling failure, but also takes inspiration from Go and Javascript.
-This article describes failure strategies, and potential implementations with examples so others can more easily incorporate sane error supervision in their own applications._
+This article describes failure strategies, and potential implementations with examples so others can more easily incorporate sane failure supervision in their own applications._

 ### Table of Contents

+The Usual Progression of Handling Error

+Error Handling in:

+Go

+Erlang

+Javascript

+Failure Principles

+An attempt to implement

+Wrapping up

+Pitfalls in the Current Approach

+Sources

 ### Tell me if this seems familiar